 October 23 & 24, 2014

-Join more than 1,000 people for Autism New Jersey's two-day annual conference at the Atlantic City Convention Center.
-Attendees can expect the opportunity to attend more than 70 workshops and the chance to visit nearly 90 exhibitors covering the full age range and needs of people with autism and their family members as well as the professionals who support them.
-We look forward to announcing this year's topics, keynotes and speakers within the coming weeks.
-Click here for a recap of the 31st Annual Conference.
+Join more than 1,000 people for Autism New Jersey's two-day annual conference at the Atlantic City Convention Center, October 23 & 24, 2014.
+Attendees can choose from 66 practical workshops, 8 abbreviated "Lunch and Learn" sessions and have the opportunity to visit nearly 90 exhibitors covering the full age range and needs of people with autism and their family members as well as the professionals who support them.
+We are excited to present this year's topics, keynotes and speakers and look forward to another successful year of bringing the community together.

 Announcing Keynote Presentations